MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Location.md

 - To make a location stack the current location stack, use the **StackName** parameter of `Set-Location`.

 The unnamed default location stack is fully accessible only when it is the current location stack.
-If you make a named location stack the current location stack, you cannot no longer use `Push-Location` or `Pop-Location` cmdlets add or get items from the default stack or use `Get-Location` to display the locations in the unnamed stack.
-To make the unnamed stack the current stack, use the **StackName** parameter of `Set-Location` with a value of `$null` or an empty string ("").
+If you make a named location stack the current location stack, you can no longer use the `Push-Location` or `Pop-Location` cmdlets to add or get items from the default stack or use the `Get-Location` cmdlet to display the locations in the unnamed stack.
+To make the unnamed stack the current stack, use the **StackName** parameter of the `Set-Location` cmdlet with a value of `$null` or an empty string (`""`).

 ## RELATED LINKS